Escaping from Jails

 Chroot Escapes

 From wikipedia: The chroot mechanism is not intended to defend against intentional tampering by privileged (root) users.
-On most systems, chroot contexts do not stack properly and chrooted programs with sufficient privileges may perform a second chroot to break out.\
+On most systems, chroot contexts do not stack properly and chrooted programs with sufficient privileges may perform a second chroot to break out.\ Usually this means that to escape you need to be root inside the chroot.

 Root + CWD